Last updated: April 12, 2021

 A lot of PHP developers got their start using WordPress, and it's easy to go from tweaking WordPress themes to writing plugins to building entire web applications.

-The barrier to entry for PHP is fairly low, so a lot of people learn it.
+The barrier to entry for PHP is fairly low, so a lot of people learn PHP.
 A lot of people learn it, so then a lot of project get started using it.

 PHP grows up